 The Ibanez AS53-TF weighs 3.4 kg.
-It seems too much, but it actually has an impressive balance because it doesn’t lean too far to either extreme.
+It seems like too much, but it actually has an impressive balance because it doesn't lean too far to either extreme.
 Plus, it has a 628 mm scale which is great for touch and for getting the jazz sound.
 At times it gives the impression of being an Ibanez electro-acoustic guitar but with an electric feel.

 The sound is what we like the most.
-When connected to the amplifier and all controls are turned down, except for the volume, you may notice that the guitar does not emit any noise.
+When connected to the amplifier and all controls are turned down, except for the volume, you may notice that the guitar doesn't emit any noise.
 This indicates that the electronics are in perfect condition and cleanliness is maximized.
 With the selector in the first position you can get a classic jazz sound, but in the second position there is a bebop feel that we love.
 The third position is where the versatility lies, because it offers clean sounds that are rich for funk.
-But everything gets better when you add distortion, because that’s when the blues kicks in.
+But everything gets better when you add distortion, because that's when the blues kicks in.

 If you are a beginner and want a complete package, then the Jumpstart IJRG200-BK pack is for you.
 But if you're looking for a hard rock or metal guitar, then the Ibanez RG421 is the right choice.
 However, the most versatile, dynamic and best value guitar on this list is the Ibanez AS53.
 If you are interested in buying an Ibanez guitar that can be used to play various genres of music, don't miss the opportunity to own an AS53.

-Ibanez Guitar: The best proposals for intermediate guitarists
+The best options for intermediate guitarists

 Good combination of woods.
 Quality sound.
 Excellent ergonomics